Time Machine to an Encrypted Sparse BundlePublished

 First, use Disk Utility to create an encrypted sparse bundle disk image and then mount it.
 It doesn’t matter what you call it.
 Just make sure that it is a sparse bundle image and not anything else.
 You also want to make sure that it is of a sufficient size to hold all of your backups.
 If your laptop disk is 1TB maybe make the sparse bundle 2TB or 4TB or something.

 Next, you’ll want to tell your computer to use it for backups:

 sudo tmutil setdestination /Volumes/mysparsebundle

-After the backup starts, just stop it.
+After the backup starts immediately stop it.
 You’ll see a new sparse bundle inside the first sparse bundle.
 That new sparse bundle is the one with your backups in it.
-You will want to encrypt the sparse bundle:
+You will want to encrypt the new sparse bundle:

 hdiutil convert /Volumes/mysparsebundle/laptopname.backupbundle \ -format UDSB -encryption -o /Volumes/mysparsebundle/laptopname.sparsebundle